-False warnings and miss rates should be low.
-False alarms, or false positives, are warnings that are issued when the situation is normal.
+False warnings and miss rates need to be low.
+False alarms, or false positives, are warnings Deleted: should that are issued when the situation is normal.
 Misses, or false negatives, occur when no warnings are given although the decision threshold has been attained.
 Safety must not be compromised by the introduction of ADAS.
-Systems should be as reliable as possible because reliability is one of the most crucial determinants of driving response (e.g., Ho, 2006).
+Systems need to be as Deleted: should reliable as possible because reliability is one of the most crucial determinants of driving response (e.g., Ho, 2006).
 High false alarm rates reduce driver trust in the system, which in turn can reduce response time, or lead to the driver wanting to turn the system off.
 Perfect system performance is not a realistic objective for many systems and false alarms can be expected.
-However, these should be kept at a minimum so as to maintain drivers' trust and confidence in the system.
+However, these need to be kept at a minimum so as to maintain drivers' trust and confidence in the system.